 How does grammar fit into this concept?

-So, what’s the point of learning grammatical rules of a language?
+So, what’s the point of learning the grammatical rules of a language?
 It’s very simple; to sound natural.
-If I say “He do his homework now.”, most people will understand that I mean that “he is doing his homework now”, i.e. it conveys the meaning, but most educated speakers will, in addition to that, think that my English is bad or start to mentally reformulate the sentence, trying to understand why I used “do” instead of “does” or “is doing”.
+If I say “he do his homework now”, most people will understand that I mean that “he is doing his homework now”, i.e. it conveys the meaning, but most educated speakers will, in addition to that, think that my English is bad or start to mentally reformulate the sentence, trying to understand why I used “do” instead of “does” or “is doing”.
 None of these effects is desired if you just want the listener to notice the fact that “he is doing his homework now”.

 People are used to receive information in a certain form, and if the form differs from what they are used to, it interferes with the reception.
 Grammar is therefore just a set of rules telling you what sounds natural to an educated native speaker’s ear.
 This doesn’t mean that you always have to follow these rules; the point is just what impression you would like to leave.
-For example, imagine that you take part in the following conversation:
+For example, imagine you take part in the following conversation:

-You: Ain’t nobody got time for that.
+You: Breakfast?
+Ain’t nobody got time for that.

 Does this concept apply only to natural languages?

 In short, no. For example, music is a language, according to the definition above.
-To be able to listen to music means to learn its language; for example, modern popular music is very simple in terms of structure and ‘vocabulary’, but it is still very similar to classical music, which makes it possible for normal people to enjoy many classical works even if they do not understand all the elements it contains; the feeling it creates in them is approximately the intended one.
+To be able to listen to music means to learn its language; for example, modern popular music is very simple in terms of structure and “vocabulary”, but it is still very similar to classical music, which makes it possible for musically uneducated people to enjoy many classical works even if they do not understand all the elements it contains; the feeling it creates in them is approximately the intended one.